The Fields of Athenry: Recordings

-A reggae version of this song was recorded by the Century Steel Band in the early 1990s.
+A reggae version of this song was recorded by the Century Steel Band in the early 1980s.

 Irish-Londoners, Neck, released a "Psycho-Ceilidh" version of the song as a single in support of the Republic of Ireland national football team during the 2002 FIFA World Cup.
 Dropkick Murphys recorded two versions of the song: the first, an uptempo rock arrangement, appeared on their 2003 album Blackout; the second was a softer version they recorded specially for the family of Sergeant Andrew Farrar, a United States Marine from the 2nd Military Police Battalion killed January 28, 2005 (his 31st birthday) in Fallujah, Iraq.
 Farrar was a fan of Dropkick Murphys, and requested that their version of the song be played at his funeral if he were to die in combat.
-Blaggards blended the song with Johnny Cash's Folsom Prison Blues in a medley called Prison Love Songs.
+Blaggards blended the song with Johnny Cash's "Folsom Prison Blues" in a medley called Prison Love Songs.
 Other punk versions of the song have been recorded by the bands No Use for a Name, The Tossers, and the Broken O'Briens.
 The Greenland Whalefishers, a Celtic-punk band from Norway, also recorded a version on their Streets Of Salvation CD.

 The song was also recorded by Canadian Celtic rock band the Mudmen on their album Another Day released in 2010.

 In 2003, then Cape Town based Tom Purcell recorded a haunting a cappella version, that still stands the test of time.

 Johnny Logan covered the song on his album, The Irish Connection (2007).

 The song appears on the 2012 Bob Brolly album Till We Meet Again.

 Welsh folk singer Dafydd Iwan used the tune for his song "Esgair Llyn", a lament on the depopulation of rural Wales.
 He first recorded it in 1991 and continues to perform it in concert.

 The song has been translated to Scottish Gaelic, entitled "Raointean Ath an Rìgh," and was sung by the Scottish singer Iain "Costello" MacIver, from the Isle of Lewis in the Outer Hebrides.

 The tune was also used for the hymn by Rachael Doey, “Outside the City Wall”.

+It has been recorded by Colm R McGuiness.